Geodan/GeodanMaps-csharp/README.md

 CasClient
 =========
-.NET PCL for using GeodanMaps services in client software
+.NET PCL for using GeodanMaps services in client-side software

 Simple CAS client
 -----
 Using a CAS protected service with the use of CasClient

+Usage
 ```
 using (var httpClient = CasClient.CreateLoggedInClient(username, password, ticketserverurl, serviceurl)
 {